logoPostPlanify

 Zoho Social user reviews and ratings

-The social inbox, approval workflows, custom reports, SmartQ optimal timing, YouTube scheduling, WhatsApp, and Telegram are all exclusive to the Premium plan at $65/month.
-On Standard ($15/mo) and Professional ($40/mo), you get scheduling and basic analytics but miss the collaboration and engagement features most teams need.
-This means the real usable starting price for teams is $65/month — not the $15/month headline price.
+• Key features are locked behind Premium.
+The social inbox, approval workflows, custom reports, SmartQ timing, YouTube, WhatsApp, and Telegram are all exclusive to the $65/month Premium plan.
+So the real usable starting price for a team is $65/mo — not the $15 headline.

-Unlike competitors that offer limited but functional free plans, Zoho Social's Free tier does not include content scheduling, a publishing calendar, or analytics.
-You can only post manually on the same day to 6 channels.
-It is essentially a demo, not a working tool.
+• The free plan has no scheduling.
+Zoho Social's Free tier has no content scheduling, calendar, or analytics — you can only post manually, same-day, to 6 channels.
+It's a demo, not a working tool.

 1. PostPlanify — Best Overall Zoho Social Alternative

-PostPlanify is a modern social media scheduler built for creators, agencies, and teams who want every feature included on every plan — no credit caps, no feature gating, and no per-user fees on the top tier.
-Where Zoho Social limits AI to 40-80 credits per month and locks key features behind Premium, PostPlanify includes unlimited AI captions, AI image generation, analytics, and scheduling on all plans.
+PostPlanify is a modern social media management platform built for agencies, teams, and businesses that want a complete social media workflow without credit caps or per-user fees.
+Where Zoho Social limits AI to 40-80 credits per month and locks key features behind Premium, PostPlanify includes unlimited AI captions and AI image generation on all plans, with analytics, social inbox, and bulk scheduling on Growth and above.

 The contrast is sharpest on content creation.
-PostPlanify includes AI image generation with 7 models, platform-specific post previews for all 9 platforms, visual bulk scheduling for up to 20 posts at once, and a built-in Link in Bio builder — none of which Zoho Social offers at any price.
+PostPlanify includes AI image generation, platform-specific post previews for all 10 platforms, visual bulk scheduling for up to 20 posts at once, and a built-in Link in Bio builder — none of which Zoho Social offers at any price.
 For teams outside the Zoho ecosystem, PostPlanify delivers a more complete standalone social media tool.

 Key features: